Skip to main content

 We are committed to the development of a local supply chain.
 We support a Just Transition for the UK energy sector workforce.

-By delivering power already in 2030, Cenos is helping to build a world-leading offshore wind supply chain in Scotland.
+Delivering power from 2031, Cenos is helping to build a world-leading offshore wind supply chain in Scotland.

 Cenos will enable early investments in local supply chains, positioning Scottish offshore wind suppliers to compete in future domestic projects, like ScotWind, as well as export to international projects.